-Figure 1: The "Ring of Fire" is a zone of active earthquakes and volcanoes that rings much of the Pacific Ocean, including the Oregon coast.
+Pacific Ocean, including the Oregon coast.
 Volcanoes and earthquakes on this ring are caused by the movements of tectonic plates.
 One type of movement is called subduction - when thin, oceanic plates, such as those that compose the rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
-Earthquakes that occur as a result of subduction can trigger tsunamis.
+Earthquakes that occur as a result of subduction can trigger maximum tsunami wave elevation for the two Alaska tsunami scenarios along lines A-

-Prince William Sound 1964 M9.2 Earthquake and Tsunami Travel Time Map
+Prince William Sound 1964 M9.2 Earthquake and Tsunami Travel Time Map modeled to occur at a static (no flow) tide and equal to the Mean Higher High Water